njendev/web/README.md

   integration / continuous delivery, and maintainability.

-  Rust and Python are our top 2 programming languages currently, but also have extensive experience in C, C++, Go, Java, Perl, Ruby, Swift, Objective C, Bash, ZSH, and more.
+  Rust and Python are our top 2 programming languages currently, but also have extensive experience in C, C++, Go, Java, Perl, Ruby, Swift, Objective-C, Bash, ZSH, and more.

 * **Built-In Security**